MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 I had an error in my bookings page with an empty section tag that didn’t have any elements inside.
 Section deleted to fix the error.

 I used [Jigsaw validation](https://jigsaw.w3.org/) to check my code for any CSS errors.
+No errors were found.

+## Manual Testing